Biden filmed putting the Ford F-150 Lightning electric pickup through its paces

 While Biden is known as a bit of a Corvette fiend, he seems to be enjoying himself behind the wheel of a vehicle with enough torque to make even a big block C2 quake in its boots.
 Even better, the Lightning looks quick enough that even the Secret Service was forced to scramble to keep up, in a video clip posted to Twitter by C-SPAN.

 What was the presidential verdict after taking the Lightning for a spin?
 "This sucker's quick!" he exclaimed, adding that he'd buy one.
-A reporter asked how quick it was, and Biden said it did 0-60 mph in 4.3 or 4.4 seconds, looking to a Ford employee for clarification who then obviously declined to comment.
-The president then did a hard launch from a stop right in front of the pool, accelerating to 80 mph.
+A reporter asked how quick it was, and Biden said it did 0-60 mph in 4.3 or 4.4 seconds, looking to a Ford employee for clarification, who quickly declined to comment.
+The president then did a hard launch from a stop right in front of the press pool, accelerating to 80 mph.

 The visit to Ford's factory comes as part of Biden's push for widespread electric vehicle adoption in America.
 That push comes with considerable investments in charging infrastructure as well as a move to make the entire federal fleet electric in coming years.